cwkingjr/jag_cli_tools/README.md

-# jag_cli_tools
+# JAG CLI Tools

-Some tools to streamline jag tasks
+Some command-line interface (CLI) tools to help JAG streamline some repetitive tasks.